umami-ware/acrode-cookie-notice/README.md

 ## 🤝&nbsp; Contributions

 We are committed to a fully transparent development process and **highly appreciate any contributions**.
-Whether you are helping us fixing bugs, proposing new feature, improving our documentation.
+Contributions, issues and feature requests are welcome.
+Whether you are helping us fixing bugs, proposing new feature, improving our documentation.... 🎉

+## ❤️&nbsp; Show your support

+Please ⭐️ this repository if this project helped you!

 ## 📝 License